MelloMantra/rgp-fileRepo/README.txt

 -------------------------------------------------------------

-GAMEBOY GAMES:
-To open a GameBoy/GameBoy Color/GameBoy Advance game, you must double-click the game file, and if it's your first time running this type game, you will be prompted to select an app to open it with.
-To open the game, click "Find an App on This PC" and navigate to the BGB emulator.
-Now you'll want to check the "Always open these types of files with BGB" checkbox to reduce the number of times you have to go through this step.

-NES GAMES:
-To open an NES game, you must open the game files using the FCEUX emulator.
-Just use the "Open with..." function used for the GameBoy games.

-N64 & WII GAMES:
-Drag and drop the game files into Dolphin while it's open to add them to your Dolphin library.
-You will only need to do this once.
-Simply open the emulator again to access your games.
+To play any game, simply open the RGP Navigator and let it guide you through choosing a game.

 DISCLAIMER: Some programs and/or emulators are only compatible with Windows.
-For them to work at school, do not remove them from your OneDrive folder.
+For programs to work at school, do not remove them from your OneDrive folder.

 -------------------------------------------------------------